crissyg/PulseTrack/README.md

 # PulseTrack

-A iOS health monitoring app focused on heart rate tracking and pulse analysis, built with SwiftUI.
+An iOS health monitoring app focused on heart rate tracking and pulse analysis, built with SwiftUI.

 ## Overview